 Health literacy should be considered across all relevant domains.
 All verbal and written communications with patients must be appropriate to the specific level of understanding and needs of the individual patient.

+Who do I contact for questions?

+For any questions, please submit an issue through the Collaboration site or by emailing valuepartnerships@bcbsm.com.

 Capabilities Overview